JoyWanjuhi1/BLOOD-BANK-DATABASE-MANAGEMENT-SYSTEM/README.md

 # BLOOD-BANK-DATABASE-MANAGEMENT-SYSTEM
 An enterprise-level relational database system designed in SSMS to track blood donor eligibility, manage critical patient urgencies, and handle real-time perishable inventory through automated triggers and multi-table analytics.

-Here is the final, production-ready **`README.md`** file for your **Blood Bank Management System**.
-It incorporates all 6 tables, the automation trigger, and the complete set of business computations with exact formatting so it displays beautifully on your GitHub profile.

----

 # Enterprise Blood Bank Information & Cross-Match Analytics System

 ## 📌 Project Overview